Overview

 Keys & DIDs

-• DIDs – Create and store DIDs via the DID Service and the DID Registry.
+• DIDs – Create and store DIDs via the DID Service, the DID Registry and the DID Store

 • X.509 Certificates – Support for X.509 certificate chains (x5Chain) for mDL and other certificate-based credentials.

-• Webhook-based notification system for real-time updates on issuance events.
+• Webhook-based notifications for real-time updates on issuance events, with bearer-token authentication for secure delivery.

 Session Data Retention & Auto-Purge